MTH1W:

 C4.2 graph relations represented as algebraic equations of the forms x = k, y = k, x + y = k, x – y = k, ax + by = k, and xy = k, and their associated inequalities, where a, b, and k are constants, to identify various characteristics and the points and/or regions defined by these equations and inequalities

-This interactive teacher-led Desmos activity, students will explore 2-variable inequalities and begin to make connections between their graphical representations and corresponding linear equations.
+In this interactive teacher-led Desmos activity, students will explore 2-variable inequalities and begin to make connections between their graphical representations and corresponding linear equations.

 Key features: